-Olympia Park, located on the South Western slopes of the Duquesne Heights neighborhood is one of the largest individual parks in Emerald View Park.
-The park is currently home to the Olympia Park Shelter, the Olympia Park dog park, playgrounds, recreational courts, the Olympia Park baseball field, and trail connections.
+Olympia Park, located on the southwestern slopes of the Duquesne Heights neighborhood, is one of the largest individual parks in Emerald View Park.
+The park is currently home to the Olympia Park Shelter House, a dog park/Off-leash Exercise Area (OLEA), playgrounds, recreational courts, baseball field, and trail connections.

-Olympia Park was first acquired by the city of Pittsburgh in 1908, after residents of the area voiced their desire to have a local neighborhood park.
+Olympia Park was first acquired by the City of Pittsburgh in 1908, after local residents voiced their desire to have a neighborhood park.
 It was named Olympia Park in reference to the center of public recreation in ancient Greece.
-The park focused on athletic uses, containing a ball field, a recreation center and a playground for young children.
-At one time in its history, the park also offered a swimming pool and bath house and the ballfields was flooded in the winter to convert it into a skating rink.
+The park focused on athletic uses, containing a ball field, a recreation center, and a playground for young children.
+At one point in time, the park included a swimming pool and bath house.
+The ballfield was flooded in the winter and converted into a skating rink.

-Prior to its acquisition and the development of the Mount Washington neighborhood, Olympia Park was agricultural farmland owned by Thomas Bigham and his family, whose house still stands in neighboring Chatham Village.
-Bigham was a known abolitionist lawyer, and his home is believed to have been a stop on the Underground Railroad.
+Prior to its acquisition and the development of the Mount Washington neighborhood, Olympia Park was agricultural farmland owned by Thomas Bigham and his family.
+The Bigham family house still stands in neighboring Chatham Village.
+Bigham was a known abolitionist lawyer, and his home had been a stop on the Underground Railroad.

-The Olympia Park Shelter that stands in the center of the park was built in the 1930s.
-In 2009, the building suffered a fire which closed its operations, and the Department of Public Works has been working on its repairs since, including a roof replacement and interior demolition and stabilization work.
-In 2015, the MWCDC hosted community meetings to determine the future of the building and its role in the park.
-The Master Plan builds off of those efforts.
+The Olympia Park Shelter House was built in the 1914.
+In 2009, the building suffered a fire which closed its operations.
+The Department of Public Works worked on repairs since, including a roof replacement and interior demolition and stabilization work.
+In 2015, the Mount Washington Community Development Corporation (MWCDC) hosted community meetings to determine the future of the building and its role in the park.
+The City of Pittsburgh is moving forward with a renovation of the facility starting in May 2021.
+The Master Plan builds on those efforts.

-Olympia Park is an approximately X acre park in the Duquesne Heights neighborhood of Pittsburgh.
-The park sits in a small valley between Olympia Road and Hallock Street.
-The park's main entrance is on Virginia Avenue near the intersection of Olympia Street.
+Olympia Park sits in a small valley between Olympia Road and Hallock Street.
+The park's main entrance is on ympia Park Development Plan, 1943

+Virginia Avenue near the intersection of Olympia Street.
 Chatham Village, located along the park's eastern side, is a private community.
 Fencing and steep slopes currently prohibit connections between Chatham Village and the park.
 Connections to the Duquesne Heights Greenway trails currently exist at the end of Hallock Street.

-Circulation through the park consists of a primary route that runs north to south through the middle of the park from the Virginia Avenue entrance to the Olympia Park Shelter.
+Circulation through the park consists of a primary route that runs north to south through the middle of the park from the Virginia Avenue entrance to the Shelter House.
 This primary route supports maintenance vehicles and vehicular access to the shelter.
-The route feels like a road with wide asphalt paving and large street signs indicating speed limits.
-Secondary circulation is provided on smaller concrete and asphalt paths along the dog park's edge and from the middle of Hallock street to the shelter.
+The route has attributes of a road with wide asphalt paving and large street signs indicating speed limits.
+Secondary circulation is provided on smaller concrete and asphalt paths along the dog park/OLEA's edge and from the middle of Hallock Street to the shelter.
 A public sidewalk continues along Virgina Avenue and halfway down Hallock street where it abruptly ends at the entrance to the park.
 Parking is available at the southern end of Hallock Street.
-The parking lot is not stripped and feels informal.
-ADA accessible parking spots are not indicated.
+The parking lot is not striped and feels informal.
+ADAaccessible parking spots are not indicated.
 Currently there is no pedestrian access on the southern and eastern edges of the park due to lack of trails, steeper slopes, and existing vegetation.
 The southern end of the park includes available space for future contemplative programs, stormwater management, and trail access.
 The eastern edge of the park could be maximize for access and connections to the trail network and the existing playground.